rybakj/page_networks/README.md

 ## 2. Solution space

-The solutions to this problem can be cateogirsed based on what information is used to rank pages.
-In other words, this can be phrased as a question of "what makes webpages relevant to a user journey".
+We can categorise solutions based on what information is used to rank webpages.
+In our context, this can be phrased as a question of "what makes webpages relevant to a user journey".
 As we chracterise the user journey by seed pages selected by an expert, this problem can be phrased as "what makes two webpages similar" (in a sense relevant to a user journey).
 Based on this, two main approaches (i.e. two "similarity hypotheses") can be characterised:

 What makes pages / nodes similar?
 - Context: pages with a similar context tend to be similar